Waiting For A Sign: Mars Rover To Land On Its Own

-PALCA: Things like the heat shield is warming up or the parachute has deployed.
-And there's one other problem during the landing.
+"There are a set of 256 tones, and each tone means something specific," he says.
+Things like — the heat shield is warming up or the parachute has deployed.

-KORNFELD: Unfortunately, Earth sets when the rover is on the parachute.
+"Unfortunately, Earth sets when the rover is on the parachute," Kornfeld says.

-PALCA: Once Earth goes below the horizon of Mars and the rover can no longer see it, the direct-to-Earth signal no longer works.
-So the plan is to rely on a relayed signal from Mars Odyssey to let engineers know whether the landing was a success.
+Once Earth goes below the horizon of Mars and the rover can no longer see it, the direct-to-Earth signal no longer works.
+So the plan is to rely on a relayed signal from Mars Odyssey to let NASA engineers know whether the landing was a success.

-"The signal on landing day takes almost 14 minutes to travel.
+"The signal on landing day takes almost 14 minutes to travel," he says.

-KORNFELD: That is correct.
-In fact, by the time we'll hear the first signals from the rover as it hits the atmosphere, the landing will have been over already by seven minutes.
+"In fact, by the time we will hear the first signals from the rover as it hits the atmosphere, the landing will have been over already by seven minutes," Kornfeld says.

 To break it down: the landing takes seven minutes, but the signal takes 14 minutes to travel, so by the time Earth gets the first signals, "that show is over at Mars already," he says.